 • Each build contains a manifest that lists all the resources included, their version IDs, and their resource definitions.

-• Metadata helps identify which application version the build is derived from, providing traceability.
+• Metadata helps identify which project version the build is derived from, providing traceability.

 2. Separation of Design and Runtime